 Book funds are allocated in June/July each year for the following financial year (August –July).
 This book fund is to provide for all non-subscription library materials including printed textbooks and research monographs, electronic books, and any other one-off purchase requirements.

+For reading list materials, the book to student ratios are as follows:

+Essential – 1 book per 8 students, unless there is a multi-user ebook then it is 1 print per 20 students, single user – treat as print and buy 50/50 single user and print

+Recommended – 1 book per 20 students, unless there is an ebook then it is 1 print per 60 students

+Further – 1 book per 40 students, unless there is an ebook then it is 1 print per 200 students.
+Only order e-book or 1 copy of print in the first instance and react to demand/staff requesting more.
+Students will need to request copies to alert us.

 Journals and other subscription items are purchased from a separate fund.

 Collection Areas

-To support the Department’s scholary and research activities the library will acquire material published in the areas listed below:
+To support the Department’s scholarly and research activities the library will acquire material published in the areas listed below:

 Cultural Theory